 Are you wondering if you have SIBO (small intestinal bacterial overgrowth)?
-Symptoms of SIBO can overlap with symptoms of other digestive issues, making identifying it harder.
+Symptoms of SIBO can overlap with symptoms of other digestive issues, making identifying it difficult.

 So how can you tell if you have SIBO?

 If there is bacterial overgrowth in your small intestine you will most likely have some of the following symptoms:

 - disordered bowel movements (could be diarrhoea or constipation)

 - You may have been given a diagnosis of IBS